 He has more than 30 years of experience in property development, fast food and education.
 He joined MBF Holdings Berhad in 1984 and oversea in various division of Company, both local and international projects, including Singapore, Thailand and Indonesia.
 In addition, he was part of the team which brought in Grandy's Inc fast food chain into Asia Pacific.
 He was also the project founder of Suriamas development in Bandar Sunway and Rompin Swiftlet Eco Park.

-HCK Capital Group Berhad
+Directorship in other public/ listed companies HCK Capital Group Berhad

-Board Of Directors' Profile (cont'd)
+Board of Directors' Profile (cont'd)